vuejs/v2.vuejs.org/src/v2/guide/security.md

 &quot; onclick=&quot;alert('hi')
 ```

 thus preventing the close of the `title` attribute to inject new, arbitrary HTML.
-This escaping is done using native browser APIs, like `setAtttribute`, so a vulnerability can only exist if the browser itself is vulnerable.
+This escaping is done using native browser APIs, like `setAttribute`, so a vulnerability can only exist if the browser itself is vulnerable.

 ## Potential Dangers